Great Walks Information

 Huts on Great Walks are fitted with bunks or platforms with mattresses, drinking water, toilet, heating facilities and fuel.
 Cooking facilities may be available, although these may be in heavy demand.
 Wardens may be present in summer.
 Cooking utensils and other bedding are not provided.
 Wardens do not sell food or other products: trampers must be fully prepared.

 Shelters on the Great Walks are provided for emergencies or for sitting out inclement weather, for lunch breaks, and as support for camping areas.
-Overnight use is generally prohibited.
+Overnight use is generally prohibited except in emergencies.

 eponymous Missing from this list is 'the Pinnacles' in Thames.
 The monster 80 bunk hut is well worth a visit.